dschiller/FixNA2Download/README.md

 - Create a folder `results`

 - Run the `.robot` script in the Terminal via `robot -d results HandleRefreshButton.robot` and focus the NA2 App ( `cmd+tab` )

+- Wait until the downloads finished and the Terminal can be closed